mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> The “naive” or “natural” expectations of objects represent a kind of integrity—what Alan Kay called a user illusion—that must be respected.
+> The "naive" or "natural" expectations of objects represent a kind of integrity—what Alan Kay called a user illusion—that must be respected.

 *David West*